Understanding Your Rights and Responsibilities in the Workplace in the US

 Rights in the Workplace: Know the Law

 Note: Laws sometimes change.
-You may want to check with your labor union, or an organization that handles workplace discrimination or health insurance concerns, before acting on the information below.
+It is a good idea to check with your labor union, or an organization that handles workplace discrimination or health insurance concerns, before acting on the information below.

 Several laws cover your rights as a person living with HIV at work: